Eomm/fastify-explorer/README.md

 ## You

-If you have read all this documentation, you are great and I hope you have understand better the encapsulation context and how to play with it.
+If you have read all this documentation, you are great and I hope you have understood better the encapsulation context and how to play with it.

 ## Future

-I'm thinking how to test complex scenarios like this one, where you want to break only the fist `findOne` call and not the second one.
+I'm thinking how to test complex scenarios like this one, where you want to break only the first `findOne` call and not the second one.

 ```js
 fastify.get('/', async (req, res) => {